arras-energy/gridlabd-old/docs/Module/Gismo/Switch_coordinator.md

 # Description

-The [[switch_coordinator]] object implements a switch coordination scheme for up to 32 switches in the powerflow module.
+The [[/switch_coordinator]] object implements a switch coordination scheme for up to 32 switches in the powerflow module.
 Switches are connected to the coordinator using the `connect` method by listing the name of the switch that is to be connected.

 # Properties